-Whether one must go so far as Greta Taubert describes in her book "Apocalypse Now", is open to question: In it, Taubert tells how she has quit for a year and thus prepared for a new form of society - away from the affluent society, towards simple life forms and self-making, including food extraction from dumpsters and catching fish themselves.
+Whether one has to go so far as Greta Taubert describes in her book "Apocalypse Now", is an open question: Taubert tells how she got out for a year and thus prepared for a new form of society - away from the affluent society, towards simple life forms and self-making, including food extraction from dumpsters and catching fish themselves.

 Much more should be the return to natural resources and sustainable management as a model for other areas of life.
 Because the conscious handling of our environment can also be transferred to dealing with ourselves and our work: Energy-efficient, sustainable working means saving resources, making your work more productive and better.

 Sustainable living as an alternative

 Because even if such experiments are always exciting, I think getting out is not a sustainable model.
 Rather, we should use our technological knowledge to make our existing society more ecological.

 So, on one of my press trips to the Canary Island of Tenerife, I visited the bioclimatic settlement ITER and spent one night there - and I am concerned with the question: What does energy-efficient, CO2-neutral life actually mean?
 And could eco-houses be a model for the future?

 1995, the Canary Research Institute for Technology and Renewable Energies (ITER) wrote an architectural contest for CO2 neutral houses, which were attended by 400 architects from 38 countries.
 The following editions were given for the houses: No larger than 120 square meters, maximum 3-4 bedroom and not more expensive than 1200 US dollars per square meter.